Computational biology: Genomics

+Biomarker Discovery

+Computational biology also plays a pivotal role in identifying biomarkers for diseases such as cardiovascular conditions.
+By integrating various 'Omic' data - such as genomics, proteomics, and metabolomics - researchers can uncover potential biomarkers that aid in disease diagnosis, prognosis, and treatment strategies.
+For instance, metabolomic analyses have identified specific metabolites capable of distinguishing between coronary artery disease and myocardial infarction, thereby enhancing diagnostic precision.

 Neuroscience

 Computational neuroscience is the study of brain function in terms of the information processing properties of the nervous system.
 A subset of neuroscience, it looks to model the brain to examine specific aspects of the neurological system.
 Models of the brain include: